naggie/goblinpack/README.md

 Goblinpack allows packing of binary assets inside Go executables.
 Unlike other packers, it:

 * Has no binary overhead (some packers use base64 or even ascii-hex gzip data.
 Goblinpack uses byte slices.
-There is a 5x overhead for source, but (practically) no overhead for the compiled executable.
+There is a 6x overhead for source, but (practically) no overhead for the compiled executable.
 * Allows control of what executables get which assets
 * Does not have any clever code to work in dev mode without creating bundles (which makes it simpler)
 * Does not compress the files.
 I suggest using [UPX](https://upx.github.io/) to compress the entire binary, with `-s -w` LDFLAGS to strip debugging symbols.
+* Produces self-contained data files with no dependencies
 * Is actively maintained